llubna/Ein-Almoalem/README.md

 # Ein-Almoalem

 ### Description
-Ein-Almoalem is website designed to help the teacher during the online session by tracking the student engagement throughout the hole online class to make sure that the student is engaged and involved in the online class, the website will help student to take the online class more seriously knowing the they have been tracked by the teacher.
+Ein-Almoalem is website designed to help the teacher during the online session by tracking the student engagement throughout the whole online class to make sure that the student is engaged and involved in the online class, the website will help student to take the online class more seriously knowing the they have been tracked by the teacher.
 ### Requiremens

  1.Install python == 3.6.4